-A Master of Business Administration (MBA) degree is one of the most common graduate degree programs offered in the United States, according to U.S. News and World Report.
+A Master of Business Administration (MBA) is one of the most common graduate degree programs offered in the United States, according to U.S. News and World Report.
 MBA in Health Care Administration programs are readily available online from several public and private universities.
 Students learn business concepts and strategies alongside health care standards and ethics.
+Both fully online and partially online programs are available, with some including on-campus work and/or meetings with other students and faculty.

 Online MBA programs with a health care administration focus typically take around two years of full-time study to complete.
 Individuals interested in pursuing this graduate degree must have a bachelor's degree and may be required to provide evidence of relevant professional experience.